mayartmal/snakeLordGame/README.md

 # snakeLordGame
-example of 2D game development in LabVIEW
+example of 2D Snake game development in LabVIEW to run this game lounch Main VI from pfroject file snakeLord